Cancel anytime

 Overview

-The First Trust Dow 30 Equal Weight ETF (DIAX) seeks investment results that correspond generally to the price and yield (before the Fund's fees and expenses) of an equity index called the Dow Jones Industrial Average Equal Weight Index.
-It aims to provide exposure to the 30 stocks in the Dow Jones Industrial Average (DJIA), but with each stock equally weighted.
+The First Trust Dow 30 Equal Weight ETF (DIAX) seeks investment results that correspond generally to the price and yield (before the fund's fees and expenses) of an equity index called the Dow Jones Industrial Average Equal Weight Index.
+The fund focuses on providing exposure to the 30 well-known, large-cap U.S. companies that comprise the Dow Jones Industrial Average (DJIA), but with each company receiving an equal weighting in the portfolio.

 Reputation and Reliability

-First Trust is a well-established ETF provider with a solid reputation.
-They are known for their innovative and often sector-specific ETF offerings.
+First Trust is a well-established ETF provider with a solid reputation for creating innovative and targeted investment products.

 Management Expertise